 - Apply the paint and topcoat when the temperature in the room is around 72.
 This will ensure good adhesion and smoothness while allowing the paint to dry in optimal time.
 When I painted the first two sections of my counters I had my outside doors open since it was warm outside.
 The paint and topcoat went on beautifully.
 When I did the last section, it was January and we were having a cold spell.
 The topcoat didn’t go on as smoothly.
 It still looks great, but I can tell you first hand that the temperature in the room and under the cabinets is crucial.
 Open the base cabinet doors to get the warm air in so the temps all around the cabinets and counter is around 72 degrees.

-Here is a Carrara Marble Painting video that Giani recently made two years after I painted my counter using the White Diamond Kit.
+Giani recently made a Carrara Marble Painting Kit, two years after I painted my counter using the White Diamond Kit.
 If I had this kit option when I painted my counters, I would have used this kit and would recommend you do to since it was made to resemble marble and uses water when to create the veins.

 - In the video I show adding two coats of the White Limestone paint.
 For my counters I added four coats to get a very white color.
 Once I liked the amount of white, I let the paint dry overnight, then began the veining process.